marsbradley/off_sec_101/_posts/2018-02-13-presentation-3.markdown

 ### Disadvantages
 - Secure channel required for initial key exchange
-- Not goods for authentication
+- Not good for authentication
 - Key re-use an issue

 </section>